sh1v-max/Netflix-GPT/src/roadmap.md

     - adding user into firebase
     - implemented sign up/in user API
     - created redux store with userSlice
+    - added user into redux store, and then fetched data back from redux store
   - redirect to browser page
 - browse (after authentication)
   - header